 People often feel like they have to have every question wrapped up neatly by the time the discussion is over.
 But that short-circuits a powerful process.
 When you or I leave a group with an open question, we tend to wrestle with it on a deep level.
-And when we find the answer—even if it takes months or years—that discovery is sweet and meaningful!
+And when we find the answer, that discovery is sweet and meaningful!

 - Begin and end on time.